json-api-dotnet/JsonApiDotNetCore/docs/usage/reading/sparse-fieldset-selection.md

 ## Overriding

-As a developer, you can force to include and/or exclude specific fields as [described previously](~/usage/resources/resource-definitions.md).
+As a developer, you can force to include and/or exclude specific fields as described [here](~/usage/extensibility/resource-definitions.md).